Skip to main content

 Frequently Asked Questions

-BRAVELY DEFAULT FLYING FAIRY HD Remaster is a tactical role playing game with fantasy, drama, anime, medieval and others themes.
+BRAVELY DEFAULT FLYING FAIRY HD Remaster is a tactical role playing game with fantasy, anime, medieval, historical and others themes.
+Common tags for BRAVELY DEFAULT FLYING FAIRY HD Remaster include turn-based, trading, party-based rpg, 2.5d, emotional and others.

 BRAVELY DEFAULT FLYING FAIRY HD Remaster is available on Xbox Series X|S, PC, Xbox One, Steam Deck and others.